aMimiNotaMeme/aMimiNotaMeme/README.md

 ### Hi there 👋, my name is Jack
 #### Developer and Student

 Hi!
 My name is Jack.
-I am a developer and high school student who is currently learning Java, C++, and expanding my Python experience.
+I am a developer and high school student who is currently learning Java and expanding my C++ skills.
 I'm on FRC team 7127.
-Message me on Discord  (jackwbr) if you want to know anything else.
+Message me on Discord  (jackwbr) if you want to get in touch.

-Skills: Python, HTML, C++, and Java (learning)
+Skills: Python, HTML, C++, and Java

-- 🔭 I’m currently working on expanding my networking and web development experience, as well as getting decent grades :/
+- 🔭 I’m currently working on expanding my networking experience and adding more projects to my portfolio
-- 🌱 I’m currently learning Java and C++
+- 🌱 I’m currently learning Java
 - 👯 I’m looking to collaborate on more open-source projects and learn more about C
 - 💬 Ask me about industrial automation
 - 📫 How to reach me: Discord (jackwbr)